nighthawkcoders/APCSA/_posts/2022-09-12-PT-free_response.md

 ## Plans Week 4
 > Focus on FRQ No. 1 - Methods and Control Structures.
 - Monday: Live Review
-- Tuesday: Test Prep - FRQ review
+- Tuesday: Test Prep
-- Wednesday: Tech Talk - JavaScript and APIs
+- Wednesday: Tech Talk
-- Thursday: Code, Code, Code
+- Thursday: Human Day
-- Friday: Lesson Planning
+- Friday: Code, Code, Code

 ## Points will be awarded on these three key elements